-Perhaps this is another way in which the liability approach could separate from the desert approach: maybe those deserving to be punished always should be, whereas this would not be true for those merely liable to punishment.
-For more discussion, see Jeffrie G Murphy and Jean Hampton, Forgiveness and Mercy (1988) especially ch 5; David Boonin, The Problem of Punishment (2008) especially chs 2-3; Saba Bazargan 'Killing Minimally Responsible Threats' (2014) 125(1) Ethics 114.
+20 Perhaps this is another way in which the liability approach could separate from the desert approach: maybe those deserving to be punished always should be, whereas this would not be true for those merely liable to punishment.
+For more discussion, see Jeffrie G. Murphy and Jean Hampton, Forgiveness and Mercy (Cambridge: Cambridge University Press, 1988), esp. ch.
+5; David Boonin, The Problem of Punishment (Cambridge, Cambridge University Press, 2008), esp. chs.
+2-3; and Saba Bazargan "Killing Minimally Responsible Threats," Ethics 125.1 (2014): 114-36.

-worse than wrongful acquittals by taking a sledgehammer to the latter.
-Need we retreat?
-The response has to be that, just because the liability to punishment can be defeated, it does not follow that it has to be.
+that, just because the liability to punishment can be defeated, it does not follow that it has to be.
 Per above, let us grant that some people for whom punishment would, ceteris paribus, be appropriate should, nevertheless, not be punished.
 But what of those for whom no defeating conditions are available?
 Not only are they liable to punishment, but there is also no (good) reason not to punish them.
 A wrongful acquittal might not be bad if defeating considerations exist, whereas a wrongful conviction will necessarily be bad.
 The modal asymmetry therefore grounds the normative one, namely that wrongful convictions are worse than wrongful acquittals.

 While I am broadly sympathetic with Blackstone's generic asymmetry, it is worth flagging an important item of concern, namely the incommensurability of different crimes.
-When he says 'it is better than ten guilty persons escape [punishment] than that one innocent suffer', 20 he does not tell us what the guilty people are guilty of, nor what punishment the innocent person stands to suffer.
+When he says "it is better than ten guilty persons escape [punishment] than that one innocent suffer,"21 he does not tell us what the guilty people are guilty of, nor what punishment the innocent person stands to suffer.
 This gives rise to a number of possibilities, at least some of which are worth categorizing.
 Let us start by supposing that there are two crimes under consideration, one of which is much worse than the other.
 Call the worse crime W and the less-worse crime L. We can then postulate the following versions of Blackstone's ratio: